pmcgrath/dhab/readme.md

 # Lets examine the labels
 docker image inspect pmcgrath/dhab:0.1 | jq .[0].Config.Labels

-# Run an instance - Do you trust this content - should view the dockerfile or examine content, could be doing anything !
+# Run an instance - Do you trust this content ?
+Should view the dockerfile or examine content, could be doing anything !
-docker container run pmcgrath/dhab:0.1
+docker container run --read-only pmcgrath/dhab:0.1
 ```